percona/pmm/docs/how-to/troubleshoot.md

 ## PMM Server/PMM Client connection {: #troubleshoot-connection }

+There are many causes of broken network connectivity.

-Broken network connectivity may be due to many reasons.
-Particularly, when [using Docker](../setting-up/server/docker.md), the container is constrained by the host-level routing and firewall rules.
+When [using Docker](../setting-up/server/docker.md) the container is constrained by the host-level routing and firewall rules.
 For example, your hosting provider might have default `iptables` rules on their hosts that block communication between PMM Server and PMM Client, resulting in *DOWN* targets in VictoriaMetrics.
 If this happens, check the firewall and routing settings on the Docker host.

-PMM is also able to generate diagnostics data which can be examined and/or shared with our support team to help quickly solve an issue.
+PMM is also able to generate diagnostics data which can be examined and/or shared with our support team to help solve an issue.
 You can get collected logs from PMM Client using the `pmm-admin summary` command.

 Logs obtained in this way includes PMM Client logs and logs which were received from the PMM Server, stored separately in the `client` and `server` folders.
 The `server` folder also contains its own `client` subfolder with the self-monitoring client information collected on the PMM Server.

-Beginning with [PMM 2.4.0](../release-notes/2.4.0.md), there is an additional flag that enables the fetching of [`pprof`](https://github.com/google/pprof) debug profiles and adds them to the diagnostics data.
+Beginning with [PMM 2.4.0](../release-notes/2.4.0.md), there is a flag that enables the fetching of [`pprof`](https://github.com/google/pprof) debug profiles and adds them to the diagnostics data.
 To enable, run `pmm-admin summary --pprof`.

 You can get PMM Server logs with either of these methods: